Remote work regulation in Poland

 Many employers decide to pay a lump sum for remote work – i.e. a fixed monthly amount corresponding to the averaged expected costs of remote work.
 This is a solution preferred by most employers, because although it involves certain concessions on the part of the employer (no verification of the exact costs incurred), it allows the employer to reduce the number of formalities related to determining and paying the equivalent.

 When it comes to determining the amount of the lump sum, as in the case of the equivalent, it will consist of two elements: internet costs and electricity costs.
-In the case of a lump sum, it is also important to determine it the sum will be lowered if the employee is sick or absent from work.
+However, the lump sum may be increased if the employee works on his/her own equipment or if he/she provides the maintenance and upkeep of the equipment himself/herself.
+In the case of the lump sum, it is also important to determine whether the amount will be reduced in the event of the employee’s illness or absence from work.
+This cost should then be recalculated in proportion to the number of days of remote working.

 Lump sum for internet